3L0C/mpvSockets-smpv/README.md

 but then again windows users can't even use umpv so that sort of goes without saying
 ## disclaimers
 * right now if the directory `/tmp/mpvSockets` does not exist then videos launched through umpv, will not have a socket, full stop. if mpv is launched on it's own then this script will create that directory, but (at least in my testing) no socket will actually be created, only the directory, which is somewhat odd to me. so as long as you launch mpv at least once then everything will work fine after that. as far as i can tell this is the only major issue currently present due to my modifications.
-* as i mentioned above hardcoding umpv to use `/tmp/mpvSockets/umpv_socket` is a bad idea. any better suggestions are happliy welcome.
+* as i mentioned above i do not think that hardcoding umpv to use `/tmp/mpvSockets/umpv_socket` is standard or the best way to do this. any better suggestions are happliy welcome.
 * i am not a programer, i just found a way to have my cake and eat it to. if you have a better way of solving this issue then please share it with me.
 # Usage, with Mpv's [JSON IPC](https://github.com/mpv-player/mpv/blob/master/DOCS/man/ipc.rst)
 ## Linux / unixes (unix sockets):